Motorcycle Registration in Ohio

 Again, the fee will vary according to where you live, but the method of how you renew will not affect the total cost.

-You can register and title your three-wheeled vehicle as a motorcycle, as long as its Manufacturer's Certificate of Origin shows that the bike meets the federal motorcycle standards.
+You can register and title a vehicle with 3 wheels as a motorcycle, as long as its Manufacturer's Certificate of Origin shows that the bike meets the federal motorcycle standards.

 Of course, if you register your vehicle as a motorcycle, you'll need to follow the state's motorcycle laws, and have either a motorcycle license or endorsement.